easwaran/CleanData/Codebook.md

 Column 1
 ========
-"subject" - describes the subject identified as a integer (1 to 30)
+"subject" - describes the subject identified as an integer (1 to 30)

 Column 2
 ========